 Jack told us the Invader had a distinguished pedigree.
 Built in 1905, she was purchased in her prime by John Barrymore and subsequently owned by Hollywood’s Joseph Schenk.
 The Invader became a movie star when Douglas Fairbanks, in the role of Robinson Crusoe, dived off her stern and swam to one of the Hawaiian Islands.
 She had moved among the elite.
 However, my dreams aboard ship didn’t reveal how many illustrious persons had occupied my cabin.
 No glamorous ghosts returned.

-The Wall of Fame – The Owners, Crew & Notable Guest of Invader
+The Wall of Remembrance – The Owners, Crew & Notable Guest of Invader

 Owner.
 Roy A. Rainey, Larchmont Y.C.